 Terry Rice asked about what strategies were being considered to program approximately \$9 million of Available Balances that are remaining for FFY 2022 on the Transportation Improvement Program.
-James Stack that the TIP Development Committee has previously considered a number of cost increases for construction this year and expects to see additional requests for the foreseeable future.
+James Stack replied that the TIP Development Committee has previously considered a number of cost increases for construction this year and expects to see additional requests as final estimates are established and projects are bid.
 Also, the Available Balances provide flexibility for new projects that will be included in the new 2023-2037 TIP to begin design phases in this current year.